microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

     }
   }
 ```

 ## Detailed design

 The simplest explanation of this feature is supporting C++11 attribute syntax on
 all shared grammar elements between HLSL and C++.
 This spec attempts to detail
 some of the grammar and parsing implications and will specify the process by
 which existing attributes will convert to C++ attributes.

 ### Attribute Parsing

-This proposal introduces new grammar formulations for parsing attributes
+This proposal introduces grammar formulations for parsing attributes matching
-matching some formulations from C++ `dcl.attr.grammar`.
+some formulations from C++ `dcl.attr.grammar`.
 Specifically:

 ```ebnf
 attribute-specifier-seq:    [ attribute-specifier-seq ], attribute-specifier